Recommendations

 Closure Date:

-4 We recommended that processes be strengthened to ensure that patients are notified of diagnostic test results within the required timeframe and that clinicians document notification.
+4 We recommended that processes be strengthened to ensure that staff complete the actions required in response to critical test results and document the actions taken and that compliance be monitored.

 Closure Date: